SS President Harrison: Under USSB control

 Dollar Steamship Co.
-(1924-1938)
+(1924–1938)

 The round-the-world service announced by the Dollar Steamship Co. envisioned biweekly departures by all seven vessels, allowing the passengers to leave one ship at any port and reboard a different vessel and continue their journey.
-The ships were to call at Honolulu, Kobe, Shanghai, Hongkong, Manila, Singapore, Penang, Colombo, Suez, Alexandria, Naples, Genoa, Marseille and from there proceed directly to Boston and finish their trip in New York.
+The ships were to call at Honolulu, Kobe, Shanghai, Hong Kong, Manila, Singapore, Penang, Colombo, Suez, Alexandria, Naples, Genoa, Marseille and from there proceed directly to Boston and finish their trip in New York.
 The cost of such a trip from San Francisco to New York would range from $1,000 to $1,440 depending on the service and type of accommodations.
 From New York the ships would sail to Havana and then through the Panama Canal return to San Francisco to complete their round-the-world journeys.
 President Harrison was to be the first ship to sail on this route, and was officially transferred to her new owners in a special ceremony held on 24 December 1923, with many local dignitaries present.
-On 5 January 1924, President Coolidge sent a wireless signal from the White House to the operator on President Harrison, and the steamer left her berth to the cheers of nearly 5,000 spectators and notable guests, including mayor of San Francisco James Rolph, Jr., John Philip Sousa and Admiral Edward R. Simpson, to inaugurate the service.
+On 5 January 1924, President Coolidge sent a wireless signal from the White House to the operator on President Harrison, and the steamer left her berth to the cheers of nearly 5,000 spectators and notable guests, including mayor of San Francisco James Rolph Jr., John Philip Sousa and Admiral Edward R. Simpson, to inaugurate the service.
 The ship arrived at Boston on 25 March 1924 after 79 days long voyage, one day behind the schedule, to successfully complete the first leg of her inaugural trip.
 President Harrison returned to California at the end of April, successfully completing her first round-the world voyage in approximately 110 days.
 The vessel continued serving roughly the same route until the start of World War II.
 On her second trip President Harrison picked up a group of Siamese dancers and performers at Singapore and brought them to New York to perform at the Hippodrome.
 During her third voyage, the ship was reported to be in distress while travelling in the Mediterranean, however, that soon turned out to be a mix-up and the vessel safely arrived at Boston in late February 1925.
 On her next voyage, President Harrison carried home the body of Pancho Villa after he suddenly died during the operation.